 Like…do you have a lot of clothes?
 Yes.
 BUT … that does not mean I believe you need a lot of clothing to have a versatile, colorful and interesting wardrobe with a multitude of options.
 I just like clothes.
 A lot.

 Or…do you have a big closet?
 No. Not even close.
-Thems the breaks when you live in a nearly 100-year-old colonial.
+Thems the breaks when you live in a nearly 100-year-old tudor.
 People back then didn’t have, um, shoe collections.

 And my personal favorite?

 How do you organize your closet so you can put together outfits easily?
 By type and color.
 So all my blouses are together, light to dark.
 All my blazers together, light to dark.
 All my skirts together, light to dark…you get the picture.

 You know how I know I’m doing it the right way?
 Because Rachel told me so.
 And because once I decide what top I want to wear, I can easily hold it up and “scan” it across my jackets to see what it can go with.
 Easy.
 Peasy.